 - Getting into situations while drinking that increased their chances of being hurt

-- Having to drink more than they once did to achieve the same effects
+- Having to drink more than you once did to achieve the same effects

-- Continuing to drink despite the fact that it causes social, physical, and emotional problems
+- Continuing to drink even though it causes social, physical, and emotional problems

 - Spending a lot of time drinking or recovering from hangovers